johnbartholomew/libnfa/README.txt

 ### Todo

-* Add support for negated character classes in the regex parser.
 * Move the regex pattern parser into libnfa.
 * Add some clear (supported) method of error recovery for some error conditions.
 * Document recoverable vs. unrecoverable errors in the manual.